Kyle Robinson: Arbroath

 On 12 January 2024, Robinson signed for Scottish Championship side Arbroath until the end of the 2023–24 season.
 He made his debut the following day, coming off the bench in the 40th minute of a 0–0 draw with Ayr United at Gayfield Park.
 He was released at the end of the season after failing to score in his 10 appearances with the club.

 Athlone Town

 On 4 July 2024, it was announced that Robinson had signed for League of Ireland First Division club Athlone Town.
 He made his debut on the same day, scoring the winner from the penalty spot in a 2–1 victory away to UCD.
 On 11 October 2024, he scored a hattrick in a 4–1 win over Cork City.
 On 24 July 2025, Athlone confirmed that Robinson had departed the club after scoring 14 goals in 46 appearances in all competitions during his time there.

 Longford Town

-On 26 July 2025, Robinson signed for Athlone's midlands rivals Longford Town, making his debut the same day, in Longford's 2-1 home defeat to Bray Wanderers.
+On 26 July 2025, Robinson signed for Athlone's midlands rivals Longford Town, making his debut the same day, in Longford's 2–1 defeat at home to Bray Wanderers.

+Harland & Wolff Welders

+Robinson signed for NIFL Championship club Harland & Wolff Welders ahead of the 2026–27 season.

+International Career

+On 22 March 2022, Robinson made his first appearance in underage international football, replacing Tom Cannon from the bench for the Republic of Ireland U20 in the 71st minute of a friendly against the Republic of Ireland Ametuer side at Whitehall Stadium.